 - Replacement of items due to theft/fire damage

-The Assistant Dean/ Director of the LGBT Campus Center, Gabe Javier, can assist students obtain emergency funds under the Division of Student Life Crisis Loan program.
+The Assistant Dean/ Director of the Gender and Sexuality Campus Center, Warren Scherer, can assist students obtain emergency funds under the Division of Student Life Crisis Loan program.
 A copy of the application form is available to download from the website below.
 Download the form before contacting Gabe to set up an appointment.

 If you are in a housing crisis, like consistently sleeping on friends’ couches or in a car, these are some resources for you.